Advertiser Disclosure

 John F. Kennedy International Airport Terminal 1 level 3.
 Image Credit: John F. Kennedy International Airport

-The ticketing desks and security checkpoint are located on level 2.
-There’s also a VIP One Lounge outside of security.
+The ticketing desks and security checkpoint are on level 2.
+Outside of security, there’s also a VIP One Lounge.

 Level 4 – Food Court